g2wang/splitx/README.md

 [mit-badge]: https://img.shields.io/badge/license-MIT-blue.svg
 [mit-url]: https://github.com/loyd/elfo/blob/master/LICENSE

-splitx is a tiny rust library for splitting a text file into pieces which the size of each piece below a specified maximum in bytes.
+splitx is a tiny rust library for splitting a text file into pieces with the size of each piece below a specified maximum number of bytes on disk.

 **Note: It's not published to crates.io yet.**